 Sometimes we need to create comments in Excel because it helps to remember any information for the user or the other users.
 If you don’t know how to do it then you have come to the right place.
-From here, you will learn 3 easy methods to reference comments in excel with proper illustrations.
+From here, you will learn 3 easy methods to reference comments in Excel with proper illustrations.

-3 Ways to Reference Comments in Excel
+How to Reference Comments in Excel: 3 Easy Methods

 Let’s get introduced to our dataset first, it represents some books’ published years and prices.